fiskaltrust/release-notes/portal/portal-sprint-78.md

 We will continue improving this feature and add additional functionalities to make it easier to see in which outlet the selected component is running.

+#### Failed to load more than 1000 ReceiptJournals

+In our monitoring we noticed that for some customers we do have failing requests when they try to request very large amounts of receiptjournal entries.
+The reason for this issue is a limitation of one of our backend systems.
+We fixed this by putting in a cap of 1000 receiptjournals that can be loaded.

 ####  FR -Fix for failing SignaturCreationFR creation if no proper outlet is configured

 When you created a SignaturCreationFR with an outlet that has no properly configured businessnumber the creation ended in a 500 error.
 This is resolved now and in the case of no properly configured outlets you are prompted with an error message: